legastero/stanza/docs/Using_Stream_Management.md

 Stream management is enabled automatically if your server offers it during stream negotiation.

-You can turn it _off_ if necessary when configuring a client:
+You can turn it off, if necessary, when configuring a client:

 ```typescript
 import * as XMPP from 'stanza';